-I’m not really crazy about the sugar free ice creams out there or the coconut milk ice creams they have lost something and they don’t seem to be as satisfying as I want them to be.
+I’m not really crazy about the sugar free ice creams or the coconut milk ice creams on the market.
+Although Halo and Coconut Bliss do a pretty good job but they are missing something and they don’t seem to be as satisfying as I want them to be.

 Here is the recipe:

 Put all of this into a blender and process until the sugar is dissolved.